 From Bit to Qubit

 Let’s return to looking at a closed system in our made-up universe.
 It evolves with continuous time.
 We want a finite maximum on the number of states which can be reliably distinguished from one another: for simplicity, let’s assume this maximum is two, though our arguments can be generalized.
 Suppose A and B are two such mutually distinguishable states, or eigenstates.
 Is it feasible for A and B be the only states taken by the system?
 In order to do anything interesting in continuous time, we should allow A to transition to B after a non-zero length of time.
 However, if this length of time were deterministic, say fixed to \(\Delta t\), then that would imply the existence of additional states.
 Indeed, let C be the system’s state after evolving A for a time \(\Delta t / 2\).
-Since C is prior to the transition, our A-B measurement would detect it as A; thus, C is distinct from B. On the other hand, C would be detected as B if we perform a “delayed measurement”, in which we wait an additional \(\Delta t / 2\) before applying our A-B measurement; thus, C is also distinct from A. In fact, by waiting for various amounts of time, we find an infinite continuum of intermediate states.
+Since C is prior to the transition, our A-B measurement would detect it as A; thus, C is distinct from B. On the other hand, C would be detected as B if we perform a “delayed measurement”, in which we wait an additional \(\Delta t / 2\) before applying our A-B measurement; thus, C is also distinct from A. We must conclude that C is a third state, different from A and B. In fact, by waiting for different amounts of time, we find an infinite continuum of intermediate states.

 In a last deperate attempt to avoid adding extra states, we might allow the transition times to be random, like radioactive decay.
 However, if we’re allowing genuinely random processes into our theory, we might as well consider the “maybe-A maybe-B” situation to itself be a state: after all, distinct probabilistic mixtures of distinguishable states remain statistically distinguishable from one another.
-This formalism has the advantage that an outsider, not involved in the experiment, can model the evolution of our system deterministically: from their view, the state A simply evolves into “maybe”-states that contain increasing shares of B. When an experimenter measures the state, from their perspective it can be said that the state “collapses” to either A or B. The outsider, who doesn’t communicate with the experimenter, would then say that the experimenter became “entangled” with the system: together, they are jointly in a state of “maybe A, with the experimenter’s eye recording A; or maybe B, with the experimenter’s eye recording B”.
+This formalism has the advantage that an outsider, not involved in the experiment, can model the evolution of our system deterministically: from their view, the state A simply evolves into “maybe”-states that contain increasing shares of B. When an experimenter measures the state, from their perspective it can be said that the state “collapses” to either A or B. The outsider, who doesn’t communicate with the experimenter, would then say that the experimenter became “entangled” with the system: together, they are jointly in a state of “maybe A, with the experimenter seeing A; or maybe B, with the experimenter seeing B”.
 Substituting A and B for the dead and alive states of Schrödinger’s cat, the resemblance becomes clear!
+The entangled experimenter, having observed the system, is resigned to either the A branch or the B branch.
+For the unentangled outsider, on the other hand, neither branch has “materialized”1.

 Recall that A and B are a maximal set of reliably distinguishable states for our system.
 Having accepted that our theory must support additional states that are only statistically distinguishable, we can consider alternative formulations, aside from the probabilistic mixtures that we’ve just discussed.
 Indeed, the probabilistic theory has some shortcomings.
 For instance, it’s not clear how to make nice reversible laws that transition from A to B. Upon reaching B, such a law should begin to transition back to A; however, how would a “maybe-A maybe-B” state know whether it’s currently on the “forward swing” from A to B, or on the “return swing” back to A?
 For reasons such as this, it becomes convenient to use a complex number-valued variant of probability theory, in which, rather than swinging linearly from A to B, the states are arranged on a sphere, transitioning along its geodesics.
 I’ll defer to Hardy for the rigorous argument.
 The upshot is that complex numbers have phases and amplitudes, which allow the “random” outcomes to interfere with one another, constructively and destructively, much like vibrating strings.
 Quantum weirdness ensues.

-Unfortunately, I can’t sketch this out more convincingly without diving into the math.
-Nonetheless, the core of the theory is the same as in the qubit system, with the eigenstates now being the component waves comprising a wave packet.
+Unfortunately, I can’t sketch this out more convincingly without diving into the math4.
+Nonetheless, at its core, the theory is the same as in the simpler qubit system.
+Instead of A and B, the eigenstates now are the component sine waves that combine together to make a wave packet.

 There is a great irony in the argument we’ve laid out.
 Because quantum mechanics appears so mysterious, it has become fashionable to speculate that it may hold the key to more powerful forms of computation, intelligence, and even consciousness.
 There do exist computational problems for which the fastest known algorithms are quantum, but that’s only if we presuppose a discrete model of computation, corresponding to the regime of our universe in which quantum states decohere.
 Our discussion suggests, in fact, that the true “purpose” of quantum mechanics may be directly antithetical to these popular interpretations: it serves not to increase our power, but to constrain it!
 From the perspective of our universe-building exercise, quantum mechanics offers the best of both worlds: the symmetries of a continuous universe, with the informational constraints of a discrete one.